v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 After fixing the hashing, we re-profiled and found a further optimization opportunity that would reduce a significant part of the overhead.

-For each allocation in the V8 heap, the heap snapshot tries to record the call stack responsible for the allocation.
-Therefore, for each stack frame, it needs to know the function name and its source location (filename, line number, column number).
-It was the fetching of this information that turned out to be super slow!
+When generating a heaps snapshot, for each function in the heap, V8 tries to record its start position in a pair of line and column numbers.
+This information can be used by the DevTools to display a link to the source code of the function.
+During usual compilation, however, V8 only stores the start position of each function in the form of a linear offset from the beginning of the script.
+To calculate the line and column numbers based on the linear offset, V8 needs to traverse the whole script and record where the line breaks are.
+This calculation turns out to be very expensive.

 What was happening?
 It was something similar to [what I fixed in the ETW stack walk](https://chromium-review.googlesource.com/c/v8/v8/+/3669698) and that I explained in [this post](https://blogs.igalia.com/dape/2022/12/21/native-call-stack-profiling-3-3-2022-work-in-v8/).

-To compute the source code lines of a function, V8 knows the linear position of the function in the script.
-But, to find the source line, it needs to traverse the whole script to identify where each newline occurs.
-This is expensive.
+V8 usually only stores where the the function starts in the form of linear offsets in the script.
+To map that linear offset into a pair of line and column number within the script, V8 needs to traverse the whole script and record where the line breaks are.

-When requesting line information, V8 already implements caching of the source line positions per-script in method `Script::InitLineEnds()`.
-That information is stored in each script using a new heap object.
+Normally, after V8 finishes calculating the offsets of line breaks in a script, it caches them in a newly allocated array attached to the script.
 Unfortunately, the snapshot implementation cannot modify the heap when traversing it, so the newly calculated line information cannot be cached.

 The solution?
-Before generating the heap snapshot, we now iterate over all the scripts in the V8 context to compute and cache the source line positions.
+Before generating the heap snapshot, we now iterate over all the scripts in the V8 context to compute and cache the offsets of the line breaks.
 As this is not done when we traverse the heap for heap snapshot generation, it is still possible to modify the heap and store the source line positions as a cache.

-[This source position caching fix](https://chromium-review.googlesource.com/c/v8/v8/+/4538766) has also landed in V8.
+[The fix for the caching of line break offsets](https://chromium-review.googlesource.com/c/v8/v8/+/4538766) has also landed in V8.

 ## Did we make it fast?